Docs Documentación

 If you copy and paste from Microsoft Word, Google Docs, or similar applications, formatting will not be preserved.
 Write in markdown syntax instead — see the Markdown Syntax Guide.

-Method 3: Reference a Markdown File
+Method 3: Reference a markdown file

 Point to a markdown file in your repository.
 Best for complex panels — especially those with widgets or content you want to reuse across steps.